Contextualizing Meta-Learning via Learning to Decompose: Introduction

-Instead of learning multiple models towards possible concepts separately, we claim that formulating sets of instances as pseudo tasks and training multiple tasks together help depict and infer the variety of latent concepts.
-If one instance has diverse comparison relationship with others across tasks, \eg, a ``red boots'' is similar to a ``yellow boots'' in a task but has the same label as a ``red sandals'' in another task, it indicates that two concepts should be taken account to compensate for the semantic variance.
+To deal with the polysemous objects in meta-learning, we propose LEArning to Decompose Network~(\name) to contextualize the meta-model.
+We assume the existence of multiple ``support-to-target'' that are associated with the possible attributes, and our objective is to enable the meta-model to identify the specific latent attribute present in the instances and utilize the corresponding strategy accordingly. {\name} is {\em general} for both cases when instances are labeled by one single or mixed confusing attributes within a task.
+By decomposing the meta-learned strategies, {\name} facilitates the discovery of latent attributes, enhancing the model's adaptability and making it {\em widely applicable} to a diverse range of ``downstream'' tasks with rich semantics.

-We propose LEArning to Decompose Network~(\name), a meta-learning approach towards a {\em context-aware} model. {\name} decouples the comparison relationship between instances into multiple conceptual embedding spaces, thus the model becomes adaptive conditioned on contexts and automatically selects the discovered concepts. {\name} is a {\em clear} and {\em widely-applicable} method for both cases when there is one single or mixed confusing concepts in a task.
+The main challenge in contextualized meta-learning lies in effectively incorporating semantics during the meta-training phase.
+We propose to analyze the semantics conditioned on a {\em context} --- a set of instances within or across the support set.
+Instead of treating instances separately, in {\name}, we link the comparison relationships of instances across tasks to help infer the variety of latent attributes.
+If one instance exhibits diverse comparison relationships with others across tasks, \eg, ``red boots'' is similar to ``yellow boots'' in a task but has the same label as ``red sandals'' in another task, it indicates that two attributes should be considered to explain the semantic variability.
+Thus, {\name} meta-learns multiple embedding spaces corresponding to the latent attributes.
+This helps construct multiple meta-learned strategies from the support set to the target model and facilitates decomposing the comparison relationship between instances.

-Specifically, we sample pseudo tasks from the training data, from which the model mimics exploring concepts and learns to fuse their effects. {\name} contextualizes the decision process from two aspects.
-First, the posterior probability of an instance is decomposed and measured with multiple concepts.
-Then we take advantage of instances comparisons in a task as the context specification, by aggregating which the model accomplishes semantic disambiguation and identifies the right concept.
+Specifically, {\name} takes into account multiple attributes, each associated with a meta-learned strategy, when measuring the similarity between instances during the discerning process of the constructed target model. {\name} then leverages the comparisons between instances within a support set as the context to determine the appropriate strategy, which tailor the meta-model based on the underlying context information.